Skip to Content

 Database Synchronization

 While smart contracts maintain the authoritative state for token ownership, the Prisma database layer tracks additional metadata like usage status.
-The smart contract data system bridges these two sources of truth, ensuring they remain synchronized through careful orchestration of queries and updates.
+The smart contract data system bridges these two sources of truth, ensuring they remain synchronized through a combination of automatic effects (useNFTData) and explicit refresh flows (forceRefresh after transactions).

 Key Technologies